mehtabr1212/C-Programming-Project/README.md

-# 🛒 Raj Grocery Store - Billing System
+# 🛒 Raju Grocery Store - Billing System

 A simple and interactive **C-based console application** for managing grocery purchases and billing at **Raj Grocery Store**.
 This project allows users to view available grocery products, input purchase details, and generate a final bill with applicable discounts.